montanaflynn/media/README.md

 [![][travis-svg]][travis-url] [![][coveralls-svg]][coveralls-url] [![][goreport-svg]][goreport-url] [![][godoc-svg]][godoc-url] [![][pkggodev-svg]][pkggodev-url] [![][license-svg]][license-url]

-A library for determining information about media without decoding the entire file.
+A Golang package for determining information about media without decoding the entire file.

 Currently it supports finding the size of `png` and `gif` media by only reading up to 28 bytes.